Community Development, Law Reform & Education

 - Employment law education for young people and those who work with them (we have a range of tailored workshops for young people and agency staff), including developing a VCAL module on work rights and responsibilities; and

 - Advocating to improve laws and processes addressing the common issues facing young workers.

 Please call us on (03) 9749 7720 to make an appointment or email firstname.lastname@example.org.

 Community Legal Education

-'Legal Street Smarts' is a community legal education program for senior secondary school students in the City of Wyndham.
+'Legal Street Smarts' is a community legal education program for senior secondary school students in the Western suburbs of Melbourne.

-Delivered by WEstjustice’s Youth Lawyer, the program offers interactive workshops on a range of legal issues commonly experienced by young people, including:
+Delivered by WEstjustice’s Community Legal Educator, the program offers interactive workshops on a range of legal issues commonly experienced by young people, including: